sfsu-csc-667-spring-2022-roberts/term-project-team-uno-4/README.md

 * To play the game, each player must throw a card that has one matching characteristic of the card that is on existing deck.
 * Cards can only be matched by their Colors or their Number value.
 * Special Cards → Draw 2, Draw 4, Reverse, Skip, Wild Card, Wild Draw 4
+* **SPECIAL RULE: Click CALL UNO! when you have 2 cards remaining.**
-* More game rules and specifications can be found in the Rules Page of our web app.
+* More game rules and specifications can be found in the [Rules Page](https://uno-team-4.herokuapp.com/rules)

 ## Milestones
 [Milestone 1,2 - Web App Concept, Wireframes, Game Rules + Features + Functionalities](/Milestones/Milestone%201%2C%202.pdf)\